diadochos/slides_remark/deep-learning-book/contents.md

 ---
 #### Some comments on the recipe
-- In case a cost function $J(w)$ takes time to calculate
+- Your cost function $J(w)$ takes time to calculate?

     $\leadsto$ try approximating $\nabla J(w)$

     $\leadsto$ (approximate) minimization of $J(w)$ by iterative methods.

-- In case an algorithm seems unique (doesn't fit the recipe)
+- Your algorithm seems unique (doesn't fit the recipe)?

   $\leadsto$ usually understood as using a special-case optimizer.